 The image above shows a scalpel — essentially a knife, so I will say little more abut this— and a punch biopsy and a ring curette.
 The punch biopsy is a circular sharp blade that is useful for obtaining cylindrical samples of skin.
 You use it by quickly rotating the tool ‘too and fro’ (alternating clockwise and anticlockwise movements) with a firm downward pressure.
 The instrument is held perpendicular to the skin’s surface.
 The core of skin can then be detached from the deeper structures using scissors or a scalpel and sent for histopathological examination.

 The ring curette is used differently.
-The edge is sharp and the instrument is pulled across the lesion in a direction close to parallel to the skin’s surface.
+The edge is sharp and the instrument is pulled across the lesion in a direction parallel to the skin’s surface.
 It is akin to scratching with a razor-sharp fingernail.
 It will tend to produce fragments of tissue, but the normal architecture of the lesion will be damaged.
 Again, the contents can be sent for histopathological examination.
-A curette is useful, but you may realise it has its drawbacks.
+A curette is useful, but after reading the previous sentences you may realise some of its drawbacks.

 Excision or incision?